nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 &nbsp;
 ### Lyrics

-In the quantum world, where things are a bit strange,
+In the quantum world, where things are a bit strange

 Qubits are like marvels, making a range

-Playing a game called Superposition Delight,
+Playing a game called Superposition Delight

 Switching between one, zero, both, day and night